hudsonbrendon/HA-stremio/README.md

 1. Go to **Settings** > **Devices & Services**
 2. Click **+ Add Integration** and search for "Stremio"
 3. Follow the configuration steps
-   - Set a name for the integration
+   - Choose the media type (movies or series)
-   - Choose the number of movies to display (limit)
+   - Set the number of items to display (limit)
    - Select one or more genres (optional)
    - Set the update interval